 What is Chapter 7 bankruptcy?

 Chapter 7 is the ideal bankruptcy option because it provides the fastest and lowest-cost debt relief.
-Under it, you can eliminate all your unsecured and some secured debt in about 90 days.
+Under Chapter 7, you can eliminate all your unsecured and some secured debt in about 90 days.
 You may be forced to liquidate some assets — to what extent depends on the state where you live.
 And you must qualify, which depends on factors including your income and the number of people in your household.
 The national average cost of filing Chapter 7 is $1,800.

 The biggest negative is the blow to your credit.
 Chapter 7 stays on your report for 10 years.
-However, you can start rebuilding your credit as soon as you discharge all your debts, and you’ll find you will start getting credit card offers fairly quickly.
+However, you can start rebuilding your credit as soon as you discharge all your debts, and you’ll start getting credit card offers fairly quickly.
 It may take a couple of years to receive favorable terms for a credit card or car loan and a few years before you can apply for a home or student loan.

 What is Chapter 11 bankruptcy?

 If your debt is quite large and your bankruptcy case is complicated, you may go the Chapter 11 route.
 Generally used by businesses, this is a much more expensive form of bankruptcy that is also available to consumers.
 It requires a repayment plan, which must be approved by the court and signed off on by creditors.
 If creditors don’t agree to the plan, the court can still confirm the plan by invoking a process called “cram down.”
 The length of your plan will depend on its complexity.
-Chapter 11 stays on your credit for seven years from filing, so o this can hinder your financial goals for a long time.
+Chapter 11 stays on your credit for seven years from filing, so this can hinder your financial goals for a long time.

-Assess your bankruptcy options
+Assess Chapter 7/Chapter 11/Chapter 13 bankruptcy options

 In addition to Chapters 7 and 11, you may want to look at Chapter 13 bankruptcy.
 This is only feasible in certain circumstances.
 This article comparing Chapter 7 and 13 provides more insight.